woollysocks/woollysocks.github.io/index.md

 [//]: # "Hi there!
 I'm a first-year PhD student at New York University where I am advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/).
 I am a member of the [Machine Learning for Language Lab (ML<sup>2</sup>)](https://wp.nyu.edu/ml2/).
 You can reach me at <nikitanangia@nyu.edu>."

 Hi there!
-I'm a first-year PhD student at New York University's Center for Data Science (CDS) where I am advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/).
+I'm a second-year PhD student at New York University's Center for Data Science (CDS) where I am advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/).
 My research is broadly on machine learning and natural language processing.
 You can reach me at <nikitanangia@nyu.edu>.

 In 2018, I got my Masters degree in Data Science at NYU.
 Prior to that, I did R&D for a few year at a start-up (which has since crumbled) after graduating from the University of Chicago in 2013 with a Bachelor's in Physics.
 While in the Physics world, I studied and researched in experimental high energy.